-Communication skills- to include effective written, oral and visual communication.

-Critical thinking skills- to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information.

-Social Responsibility- to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities.
+- Communication skills- to include effective written, oral and visual communication. - Critical thinking skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information. - Empirical and Quantitative skills to include the ability to apply, analyze, and draw conclusions based on scientific and mathematical concepts. - Social Responsibility to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities. - Texas Coordinating Board Approval Number......
+45.1101.52 25

-Personal Responsibility-to include the ability to connect choices, actions, and c onsequences to ethical decision-making.
-Texas Coordinating Board Approval Number 45.1101.
-53 25